marcelkliemannel/text-case-converter/README.md

 ## Kotlin Extension

-By adding library X, some Kotlin Extensions methods are provided, making it easier to use this library in Kotlin code.
+By adding library `test-case-converter-kotlin-extension`, some Kotlin extensions are provided, making it easier to use this library in Kotlin code.
 These additional features can be seen in the following example:

 ```kotlin
 // Convert the given raw text into Snake Case.
 Both will return `foo_bar`.